ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 *Idle Frontier* is my first foray into AI-aided game development.
 In retrospect, creating a systems-heavy game is the perfect use case for Claude; I can definitely see this being extended to roguelikes or platformers.
-I'm also quite curious how these models can be used in genres like interactive fiction or visual novels&mdash; I've grown averse to Claude-like writing so this will be a challenge.
+I'm also quite curious about how these models could be used in genres like interactive fiction or visual novels&mdash;though I've grown averse to Claude-like writing, so that will be a challenge.

 Recently, I've been seeing the proliferation of one-shot games.
 The clips look quite fun, but when I tried playing a few, I was easily taken out by tells that it was AI in some way.